Immune Health: 8 Foods That Strengthen Immunity

 Garlic and onions are close relatives with similar benefits.
 They are found in just about every cuisine and culture around the world.
 They have been used to fight infections for thousands of years.
 They are powerful foods that are incredibly anti-inflammatory and beneficial for your immune health.
 Learn more about the benefits of onions here (19, 20).

 Garlic and onions are versatile and easy to use.
 They can be enjoyed both raw and cooked.
 Add them to your salads, vegetable stir-fries, baked vegetables, meat dishes, dips, dressings, sauces, and soups.
 You may try my Lemon Garlic Kale Salad and my low-carb alfredo sauce which has both onion and garlic.

 Olive oil has been used throughout the Mediterranean.
 It’s also one of the favorite oils in the US for cooking, dressings, and dipping.
-It is rich in healthy monosaturated fats.
-It is rich in antioxidants, incredibly anti-inflammatory, and fantastic for your immune health.
+It is rich in healthy monounsaturated fats.
+It is rich in polyphenolic antioxidants, incredibly anti-inflammatory, and fantastic for your immune health.
 Research has shown that olive oil may boost your immune health, lower the risk of infections, and protect against immune-mediated inflammatory responses (21, 22).

 I recommend that you choose extra-virgin olive oil.
 Olive oil is fantastic when consuming raw.
 It provides a fantastic aroma and flavor to any salad dressing or dipping sauce.
 It is perfect for making stir-fries or bakes vegetables as well.

 Apple Cider Vinegar

 Apple cider vinegar is a type of vinegar that is created from the fermented, unstrained juice of crushed apples.
 It is a highly acidic substance with a potent, distinct smell that may remind you of aged wine.

-It may be one of the most versatile foods in your kitchen that may used both internally and externally for your health, as well as a natural cleaning or beauty product.
+It may be one of the most versatile foods in your kitchen that may be used both internally and externally for your health, as well as a natural cleaning or beauty product.
 It is high in vitamin C, vitamin E, antioxidants, and has probiotic benefits.
 Research has shown that it is highly beneficial for your immune health and may help with congestion and colds (23, 24).